mducducd/Pathology_agent/docs/AML_AGENT_TOOLS_APPENDIX.md

 subregion.

 Expected use: move quickly between promising regions.
 Repeated calls without inspection indicate candidate hopping rather than evidence acquisition.
+A strong opened region may yield more than one kept ROI before the agent moves on.

 ### `wsi_zoom_current_norm`